nesi/nesi-wordlist/outputs/glossary.md

 PLUMED is an open source library for free energy calculations in molecular systems which

+**POSIX:**

+A set of standard operating system interfaces based on the Unix operating system

 **PRANK:**

 Probabilistic multiple alignment program for DNA, codon and amino-acid sequences. .